Boney Kapoor: South Indian productions

+Other work

+Acting

-In 2023, he made his film debut in Tu Jhoothi Main Makkaar, playing the supporting role of Ranbir Kapoor's father.
+In 2023, he made his acting film debut in Tu Jhoothi Main Makkaar, playing the supporting role of Ranbir Kapoor's father.

+Cricket

+Boney Kapoor also has an interest in cricket.
+He is the owner of the Bengal Tigers in the Celebrity Cricket League.

 Personal life

-Kapoor was married to Mona Shourie from 1983 to 1996 and the couple have two children, Arjun Kapoor (born 1985) and Anshula (born in 1990).
+Kapoor was married to Mona Shourie from 1983 to 1996 and the couple has two children, Arjun Kapoor (born 1985) and Anshula (born in 1990).
 Arjun made his acting debut in the 2012 movie Ishaqzaade while Anshula graduated from Barnard College.

 Kapoor married Indian actress Sridevi on 2 June 1996.
 The couple had two daughters, Janhvi Kapoor (born 6 March 1997) and Khushi Kapoor (born 5 November 2000).
-On 24 February 2018, Sridevi died in Dubai after drowning in her hotel bath tub.
+On 24 February 2018, Sridevi died in Dubai after drowning in her hotel bathtub.
 The Kapoor family of Prithviraj Kapoor are also his distant relatives as Prithviraj was Surinder's cousin.